AranaCorp/C_WelcomeHome/README.md

 <!-- OVERVIEW -->
 ## Overview
 ### Descritpion
 This project is a tutorial on plain C programming.
-It gives an example and basic knowledge on key features of the language, interfaces and common librairies
+It gives an example and basic knowledge on key features of the language, interfaces and common librairies.
+It is the next step following the helloworld tutorial to grasp the essentials of C programming.

 ### Main features:
 - **Discrete State/Output** Emulate a simple state or output (On/Off)